VasuTammisetti/VLM-LiDAR-Camera-ADAS-perception/README.md

 ### Engineering Choices Worth Calling Out

-A few decisions that may matter to reviewers:
+A few decisions that may matter:

 1. **Docker-in-Docker via socket mount** — Jenkins runs in Docker but builds/runs Docker containers itself by mounting `/var/run/docker.sock`.
 This avoids the overhead of nested Docker but has well-known security trade-offs (acceptable for local CI; in production this would be replaced with Kubernetes pod-per-build or rootless DinD).